Above all, a business is there to make money. It’s your primary responsibility. Money means profit.

 That is to say, judge how you are doing, how the plan is going.
 KPIs should normally be a blend of numbers (quantitative) and non-numbers (qualitative).
 Targets can be set for these KPIs, and progress measured against these targets.
 Variations against these targets prompts investigation and ultimately action taken to fix the situation.

-If you are serious about your business, then take it seriously!
+Take your business seriously!
 Don’t play at it, don’t expect it to happen just because you think it.

-Finally- don’t forget the saying: Fail to Plan, Plan to Fail.
+Finally- remember the saying: Fail to Plan, Plan to Fail.